 I spent the last year trying to answer this question for my new book, Outsmart Your Smartphone.
 Here are 7 key steps from the book—steps that can help you build a healthier relationship with technology… and you won’t even have to throw out your phone.
 1. Build Foundational SkillsIt’s not uncommon for us to give up on something if we aren’t successful.
 So if we try to create a better relationship with our phones in ways that are too challenging for us, we might struggle, get frustrated, and eventually give up.
 We give up on our goals because we have learned something—we’ve learned that we can’t possibly do this darn thing.
 We must just be stupid or broken or something.
 So we figure, why try?

 That’s why it’s so important to begin outsmarting your smartphone by building some foundational skills.
 Firstly, we want to set ourselves up for success by being clear about our goal to outsmart our smartphone.
 One way to do this is by committing to the 28-Day Challenge to Outsmart Your Smartphone or by starting our own Outsmart Your Smartphone Activity Group.
 These activities help provide a clear timeline, set schedule, and social support--all things which help us stay on track with our goals.
-2. Stay PresentIn our technology-crazed world, instead of spending even a second alone with ourselves—our thoughts, emotions, and whatever else is in there—we reflexively turn to our phones for entertainment, comfort, or distraction.
-Many of us are even on our phones at work, in the bathroom, and even during sex.
-That’s why a key skill for happiness in the technology age is learning how to stay present.
+Are You a Therapist, Coach, or Wellness Entrepreneur?

 5. Practice Kindness